abulimov/cadvisor-companion/README.md

 to notification events from monitoring, when one of the containers starts to use too much CPU or memory.

-Other usage example can be implementing cgroup-aware top-like utility.
+Other usage example can be implementing cgroup-aware ps-like or top-like utility, demo version of such utility is placed under **examples/ps.py**.

 ## Why not just use Docker top API?